 Section 16(a) of the Exchange Act requires McCormick's directors and executive officers, and persons who own more than 10% of a registered class of McCormick's equity securities, to file with the SEC initial reports of ownership and reports of changes in beneficial ownership of such equity securities of McCormick.
-To McCormick's knowledge, based upon the reports filed and written representations regarding reports required during the fiscal year ended November 30, 2014, no executive officer or any director of McCormick failed to file reports required by Section 16(a) on a timely basis.
+With the exception of reports of two transactions which were filed late due to administrative errors, to McCormick's knowledge, based upon the reports filed and written representations regarding reports required during the fiscal year ended November 30, 2015, no executive officer or any director of McCormick failed to file reports required by Section 16(a) on a timely basis.